by Tony Marx

 While it’s great to experience the interior of America’s only tropical forest from the comparative comfort of the Boardwalk on Tamiami Trail, The Fakahatchee Strand Preserve State Park contains dirt trails suitable for all interests.
 Ranging from the 2.5-mile long West Main Trail to the 12-mile long East Main Trail, these offer a closer view of this wilderness.

-However, as overnight camping is not permitted, the longer trails cannot be completed on foot and may only be visited by walking as far as possible then turning back.
-That is, if you are not one of the hardy marathon runners who take part in the annual tough ‘Ultra’ Marathon run each February.
-Or if you don’t own a mountain bike (and have extensive experience in trail riding).
+However, since camping is not permitted in the Fakahatchee, the longer trails cannot be completed on foot and may only be visited by walking as far as possible then turning back.

 In May 2015 I decided to attempt a circuit of the longest trio, East Main − Pennington Post − Uplands trails and back to the start by mountain bike before the summer rains curtailed it.
 Primed by numerous past experiences, I knew “if anything can go wrong it will.”
 I have a mountain bike with 2.1” tires, rear carrier and panniers containing anything I need on a long bike trip.